 ACLS continues to be the leading private institution supporting scholars in the humanities and related social sciences at the doctoral and postdoctoral levels.
-In the current competition year 2012-13, ACLS made awards totaling $15.3 million to more than 300 scholars selected from 4,200 submitted applications.
+In the 2013-14 competition year, ACLS made awards totaling over $15 million to nearly 300 scholars selected from more than 3,000 submitted applications.

 Fellows and grantees in all programs are selected by committees of scholars appointed for this purpose.
 (See What is peer review?)

-The 2012-13 competition offers fellowships and grants in 14 programs (see program descriptions).
-With the exception of the New Faculty Fellows program and the Public Fellows program, an individual may apply to as many fellowship and grant programs as are suitable.
+With the exception of the Public Fellows program, an individual may apply to as many fellowship and grant programs as are suitable.
 However, not more than one ACLS or ACLS-joint award may normally be accepted in any one competition year.

 For the purpose of these competitions, the humanities and related social sciences include but are not limited to American studies; anthropology; archaeology; art history and architectural history; classics; economics; ethnic studies; film; gender studies; geography; history; languages and literatures; legal studies; linguistics; musicology; philosophy; political science; psychology; religious studies; rhetoric, communication, and media studies; sociology; and theater, dance, and performance studies.

 However, proposals in the social science fields listed above are eligible only if they employ predominantly humanistic approaches and qualitative/interpretive methodologies (e.g., economic history, law and literature, political philosophy, history of psychology).
 Proposals in interdisciplinary and cross-disciplinary humanities and related social sciences are welcome, and most programs do not restrict the focus of research to any geographic region or to any cultural or linguistic group of study.

 For more information, see "What are the humanities."